Model 1914 grenade: Origins

 The M1914 is a heavily modified Model 1912 grenade.
 The head of the grenade went from a box to a cylinder, the wooden handle was removed in favor of a welded sheet of metal and the belt hook was removed.

 World War I

-The M1914 was one of the few grenades used the conflict that was in service before the war started.
-It was used throughout the war, along with the Stender grenade, by Russian forces until Russia withdrew from the conflict in 1917.
+The M1914 was one of the few grenades used in the conflict that was in service before the war started.
+It was used throughout the war, along with the Stender grenade, by Russian forces until Russia withdrew from the conflict on March 8, 1918.

 Inter-war

 In 1930, the M1914 was modified to use a different explosive, TNT.
-TNT was a common explosive in Soviet grenades at the time, as seen in grenades such as the F1 grenade and RGD-33 grenade.
+TNT was a common explosive in Soviet grenades at the time, as seen in grenades such as the F-1 grenade and RGD-33 grenade.

 World War II

-The M1914/30 also saw use in World War II, but it was eventually replaced by the RGD-33 grenade as the Soviet's primary stick grenade.
+The M1914/30 also saw use in World War II, but it was eventually replaced by the RGD-33 grenade as the Red Army's primary stick grenade.

 The Axis forces used captured M1914/30 grenades, which they classified as the HG 336(r), or Handgranate 336 (russische).